 HR software has a major part to play in helping to monitor the above metrics and identify levels of engagement and productivity.
 However, data will also need to be processed, interpreted and acted on.
 This can help to carve out an effective approach to strategic HR management, providing direction for future people strategies.

 Some employers believe that quiet quitting can be indicative of a poor work ethic or even laziness.
-Many have reacted negatively to the trend, arguing that an unwillingness to go the extra mile means putting the burden on others.
+Harvard Business Review found that many have reacted negatively to the trend, arguing that an unwillingness to go the extra mile means putting the burden on others.

 As with any over-simplified viewpoint, this interpretation should be treated with caution.
 When a phenomenon gets widespread attention and resonates with so many people, it’s important to consider why.
 What is it about the modern workplace that is driving these behaviours?